pkardas/notes/books/nlp-book.md

 taking weighted sum of inputs + bias.
 Output of this function is called an activation. $$ y = a = f(z) = f(w \cdot x +
 b)
 $$
-*f* - eg. sigmoid, tanh, ReLU.
+*f* - e.g. sigmoid, tanh, ReLU.
 Sigmoid most commonly used for teaching.
 Tanh is almost always better than sigmoid.
 ReLU (rectified linear unit) - most commonly used and the simplest.

 *The (famous) XOR problem* - Minsky proved it is not possible to build a perceptron (very simple neural unit that has a